therealyingtong/schnorr-tokens/README.md

 - Interface for proxy signature schemes over a generic curve (arkworks-style) in [`src/lib.rs`](https://github.com/therealyingtong/schnorr-tokens/blob/2807b045a88bdf2e961096d12dcb9ad361229a44/src/lib.rs#L24-L96).
 - Our implementation of the concrete [AN23] scheme is in [`src/an23_proxy_signature.rs`](https://github.com/therealyingtong/schnorr-tokens/blob/2807b045a88bdf2e961096d12dcb9ad361229a44/src/an23_proxy_signature.rs#L15-L193)
-- WASM bindings for the concrete construction are in TODO.
+- WASM bindings for the concrete construction are in [`src/wasm_bindings.rs`](https://github.com/therealyingtong/schnorr-tokens/blob/main/src/wasm_bindings.rs).
 - A Noir circuit for signature verification in [`verifier/src/main.nr`](https://github.com/therealyingtong/schnorr-tokens/blob/main/verifier/src/main.nr).

 Instructions to compile to WASM: